daikichiba9511/atcoder/README.md

 I made this repository for code of solution on atcoder.

-However, I have pushed code abount competitive programing now.
+However, I have pushed code about competitive programing now.

 these code is almost runned on Atcoder Jadge System, but ensure these code running.